marconetto/azadventures/chapter7/README.md

   responsible for the interaction of the VM with the Azure platform.
 It enables, for instance, the VM to send status updates, receive instructions, and report
       health information to the Azure platform.
-It also allows the installation and update of Azure VM extensions. and manages security-related tasks.
+It also allows the installation and update of Azure VM extensions and performs security-related tasks.

 - Once the machine starts booting, several services start execution as part of the Linux **systemd** suite.
 And Secure Shell Service is one of them.
 So, one